pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/add-support-for-cicd-systems.md

 - /docs/guides/continuous-delivery/other/
 ---

-If Pulumi doesn't already support your CI/CD system, this guide walks you though how to modify the Pulumi CLI to support your own CI system for surfacing data in the Pulumi Console.
+If the Pulumi CLI doesn't automatically detect your CI/CD system, this guide walks you through how you can configure your CI/CD environment manually to surface data in the Pulumi Console.
 ## Overview

 The Pulumi CLI already supports enhanced metadata for several popular CI/CD systems.
 We have tried to make it easy for contributors to add/update support for CI systems.
 This document walks-through how you can modify the Pulumi CLI to support your own CI system or perhaps even update an existing one.